 Call National Grid if your power goes out, as always.
 National Grid will continue to deliver your electricity and maintain the polls and wires, and will remain responsible for addressing power outages.

-I have solar panels on my property or participate in a community solar program.
-Will I continue to receive credits on my bill?
+I have solar panels on my property or I participate in a community solar program.
+If I join Beverly Community Electric, will I continue to receive the credits or payments that I receive now?